Scythe-05/Amazon-clone/README.md

 # Amazon-clone
-This is my first git Repository.
+This is my first git Repository
 <br>
 Author - Rituraj